rbutleriii/Clinotator/README.md

 </dl>
 <dl>
 	<dt>Clinotator Predicted Significance (**CTWS**)</dt>
 	<dd>This is a *predicted* clinical significance based on the weighted distribution of all variants in ClinVar with two or more clinical assertions (as of a Clinotator version release date).
 The ratings are calculated as previously described, based on confidence intervals from BCa bootstrap resampling of the given classification.
-See publication for details.<sup>6</sup></dd>
+See Figure 1 in our publication for details.<sup>6</sup></dd>
 </dl>
 <dl>
 	<dt>Clinotator Reclassification Recommendation (**CTRR**)</dt>
 	<dd>This field ranks reclassification priority based on the difference between the CVCS and the CTWS.
 This field only includes the seven values of clinical significance associated with Mendelian diseases (B, B/LB, LB, US/CI, LP, LP/P, P).
 For the purposes of reclassification, "Conflicting interpretations of pathogenicity" is scored the same as Uncertain significance.</dd>
 </dl>

 *	0 - Reclassification unlikely, consistent identity or
 *	1 - Low priority reclassification, change of low impact
 *	2 - Medium priority reclassification, minor change of clinical impact
 *	3 - High priority reclassification, significant change in clinical impact

 <dl>
-	<dd>For a detailed decision tree, see more information in our publication.<sup>6</sup></dd>
+	<dd>For a detailed decision tree, see Figure 2 in our publication.<sup>6</sup></dd>
 </dl>

 ## License